MaterializeInc/materialize/doc/user/content/integrations/snowplow.md

 2. #### Install the Snowplow Scala Kafka Collector

 The Snowplow collector receives events that are sent to it from event tackers that instrument your website.
 There are different flavors of Snowplow collectors depending on which data sink you are using.
 We are using a Kafka sink.

-You will likely be deploying your Snowplow Collector on AWS or GCP instance.
+You will likely be deploying your Snowplow Collector on AWS or GCP instance - if so, follow these additional steps to set up Docker on AWS or GCP

 a.
-Pull down the docker image for
+Pull down the docker image for the Kafka flavor of the stream collector

 ```sh
 docker pull snowplow/scala-stream-collector-kafka:2.4.5
 ```
 b.
 Create a `config.hocon` file in same `pwd` location that you will be running your docker commands from

-Copy and paste the following
+Copy and paste the following config into the file with the `upstash_endpoint`, `upstash_username`, and `upstash_password` replaced with the Upstash Kafka cluster connection details you collected above.

 ```hocon
  collector {